 - Sexual abuse.
 Have you seen certain behavioral signs, such as flinching or raising of hands in a defensive manner?
 Do you suspect some kind of sexually abusive or exploitative behavior?

 - Neglect.
 Does the child in question live in an unlivable environment?
 Are they left alone for long periods of time without proper care?
 A more thorough explanation can be found here.

 When there is evidence of abuse, you need to contact CPS immediately.
 But Chapple says you shouldn’t pick up the phone if your claims don’t meet the above criteria.
 For instance, just because you suspect a father was drinking doesn’t mean he actually has been abusive to a child.
 You will need to have something semi-substantial to be of service.

 Federal legislation gives a general definition of abuse, but some critical details vary from state to state.
 While you might not know those details, the trained social worker responding to the call certainly will.

 “A common example would be that in some places if a child witnesses domestic violence, that’s considered child abuse and neglect,” says Smith.
 “In other states, witnessing domestic violence doesn’t constitute child abuse or neglect.”
-So even if you find out what you saw doesn’t meet state criteria, you should still call and let social services figure it out.
+So even if you find out that what you saw doesn’t meet state criteria, you should still call and let social services figure it out.

-You Can Call Anonymously
+Yes, You Can Call Child Protective Services Anonymously

-Red Flags Can Be Misleading, But They Still Need To Be Reported
+Red Flags Can Be Misleading, but They Still Need to Be Reported